Loan Repayment Information

 Managing student loan repayment can be challenging.
 Recent changes to the Federal Direct Loan Program have complicated repayment for many borrowers, and it can be hard to keep track of all the loan programs, interest rates, repayment plans, and Web sites.
 The Office of Financial Aid is here to help current and former Juilliard students with debt management.
 We seek to ensure that students have access to the information they need to repay their loans as quickly and affordably as possible.

-For Federal Student Loans, repayment begins after the grace period of when a student graduates, withdraws, or drops below half-time enrollment.
-On the other hand, PLUS loans enter repayment once the loan is fully disbursed.
-This repayment start date begins in mid-November or December if you graduate in May.
+For Federal Loans, repayment begins after the six month grace period following a student graduating, withdrawing, or dropping below half-time enrollment.
 Some private loans also have a grace period similar to federal loans, but it varies by lender.
 It is important to review that information with your lender.
-If you have a Perkins loan, repayment begins nine months after graduation.

 Managing Your Accounts

 For servicer information on Perkins loans from another school, you should contact the school from which you borrowed the loan.
 Private educational loans from banks or credit unions will not appear as part of your borrowing history on NSLDS.
 For information about any private loans you borrowed, contact your lender or the school you attended when you borrowed the loan.

 Direct Loan Consolidation is the process of consolidating multiple loans into one loan.
 This allows you to have one monthly payment instead of multiple payments.
 It may also give you access to additional repayment plans and forgiveness programs.
 To determine if Direct Loan Consolidation is right for you, visit the Federal Student Aid website.

 Keep in Touch